Tehachapi Loop

-The line averages about 36 freight trains each day; passenger services such as Amtrak's San Joaquin are banned from using the loop, while the Coast Starlight can only use it as a detour.
+The line averages about 36 freight trains each day.
+Passenger trains such as Amtrak's Gold Runner are banned from the loop, although the Coast Starlight can use it as a detour.
 Its frequent trains and scenic setting make the Tehachapi Loop popular with railfans.
 In 1998, it was named a National Historic Civil Engineering Landmark.
 It is also designated as California Historical Landmark #508.

 History

 One of the engineering feats of its day, the Loop was built by Southern Pacific Railroad to ease the grade over Tehachapi Pass.
 Construction began in 1874, and the line opened in 1876.
 Contributors to the project's construction include Arthur De Wint Foote and the project's chief engineer, William Hood.

 The siding on the loop is known as Walong after Southern Pacific District Roadmaster W. A. Long.

 The project was constructed under the leadership of Southern Pacific's civil engineers, James R. Strobridge and William Hood, using a predominantly Chinese labor force.
 The Tehachapi line necessitated 18 tunnels, 10 bridges, and numerous water towers to replenish steam locomotives.
-Between 1875 and 1876 about 3,000 Chinese workers equipped with little more than hand tools, picks, shovels, horse-drawn carts and blasting powder cut through solid and decomposed granite to create the helix-shaped 0.72 mi loop with grades averaging about 2.2 percent and an elevation gain of 77 feet.
+Between 1875 and 1876, about 3,000 Chinese workers equipped with little more than hand tools, picks, shovels, horse-drawn carts and blasting powder cut through solid and decomposed granite to create the helix-shaped 0.72 mi loop with grades averaging about 2.2 percent and an elevation gain of 77 feet.
 In 1882, the line was extended through Southern California and the Mojave Desert with 8,000 Chinese men working under Strobridge and another man.